helmgast/lore/README.md

-# RACONTEUR
+# FABLR
-Raconteur is a platform for sharing stories and fictional worlds.
+Fablr is a platform for sharing stories and fictional worlds.
 It's a wiki and a tool for gaming and for getting together with friends.

 ## LICENSE
 This is a prototype project and does not yet have a license, please contact us for further info.

 ## PLATFORMS
-Raconteur is a responsive web based platform that should work equally well on desktop, tablet and mobiles (assuming modern browsers!).
+Fablr is a responsive web based platform that should work equally well on desktop, tablet and mobiles (assuming modern browsers!).
 However, it is built with an API to supporting non-web frontends such as a mobile app.

 ## FRAMEWORKS
-Raconteur is built in Python, and we use the following frameworks:
+Fablr is built in Python, and we use the following frameworks (plus more):
 * [Flask](http://flask.pocoo.org/): Mini-framework that provides the core HTTP functionality of taking requests, reading parameters, rendering an HTML template and responding to user.
 * [MongoDB](http://www.mongodb.org/): For database we use the NoSQL MongoDB that gives us a JSON like flexible document structure rather than fixed columns à la SQL.
 * [Flask-Mongoengine](http://mongoengine.org/) (package `flask.ext.mongoengine.wtf`): Comes with the automatic translation of Mongoengine Document objects (Model objects) into Forms by calling model_form() function, and also makes it easy to enhance an app with the Mongoengine layer.